grinnell-cs/csc151-images/_labs/basic-types.md

 summary: |
   We explore some of the basic types that many implementations of Scheme, including Scheme, support.
-These include a variety of numeric types, characters, strings, and symbols.
+These include a variety of numeric types, characters, and strings.
 ---

 ## Useful functions and notation